-In terms of the overall design, this watch is built using premium materials to provide a robust performance watch.
+In terms of the overall design, the Garmin Fenix 7 watch is built using premium materials to provide a robust performance watch.
 The updated ultra tough design features a large 1.3” display and 47 mm fiber-reinforced polymer case.
 The watch is tested to U.S. military standards for thermal, shock and water resistance.

 The watch is available in a wide range of finishes and the bands and watch faces can easily be changed if you’re in the mood for something different.

 Overall, a really solid watch with some great features and a solid design.
 Definitely not a bad option for open water swimming if you’re okay with the data being slightly off here and there.
 Other than that the watch is great, it has lots of features and provides a lot of useful data while looking really cool.Pros

 Check out the current deals at our Amazon page here.

 The Suunto 9 is another really solid and popular multi-sports watch.
 It can track a load of activities with up to 80 built-in sport modes including all of the big ones like swimming, running, cycling, and gym.

 The watch can track both pool and open water swims.
 It’s really accurate when swimming in a pool, but open water swim tracking can definitely vary depending on factors like the weather, location (GPS signal), and wave sizes if you are swimming in the ocean.